 Yes, we will pay for your IUD or implant removal if you live or go to school in our service area, regardless of whether you receive a new device.

 Yes, we offer free transportation to and from appointments if an adult or minor with adult supervision needs it.
 We use Uber (where available) to transport clients to appointments.
 If Uber is not available in your area, we offer alternate options (gas cards, SETHRA).

-A Step Ahead does not cover emergency contraception and we do not make referrals for emergency contraception.
+No, A Step Ahead Chattanooga does not cover emergency contraception and we do not make referrals for emergency contraception.